NerdieB/AWS-Cloud-Projects/README.md

-# Static-Website-Hosting
+# AWS Cloud Projects
-Hosting a static website on Amazon S3
+Cloud projects on AWS as a cloud security analyst